 Watch Distance Learning Day On Demand:

 2020 threw a curveball at K-12 teachers and students around the country.
 The unprecedented and uncertain times called for teachers and schools to adjust their structure and quickly adapt to teaching and learning from home.
-With everything in flux, educators stepped up, demonstrated their resilience, resourcefulness, and dedication to their students, and made education work for the remainder of the school year.
+With everything in flux, educators stepped up, demonstrated their resilience, resourcefulness, and dedication to their students, and made education work.

 What did that look like?
 Well, it varied from state to state, school to school, and teacher to teacher.
 At the drop of a dime, educators looked at what was available to them and made the most of it, adapting and adjusting as they discovered what didn’t work and what worked with each passing week.
 If that’s not impressive, tell us what is.